MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 Virtual network data gateways allow import or direct query semantic models to connect to data services within an Azure VNet without the need of an on-premises data gateway.

 > [!NOTE]
 > Virtual network data gateways is a Premium and Embedded feature, and will be available only in Power BI Premium workspaces, Premium Per User (PPU), and Power BI Embedded for public preview.
-However, licensing requirements might change when VNet data gateways become generally available.

 ## Manage Virtual network data gateways